spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/container-set-function.md

 template: howto-guide-template
 ---

-The *Container set function* check checks the way plugins are registered in the dependency provider on the project level.
+The *Container set function* check checks how plugins are registered in the dependency provider on the project level.

 ## Problem description

-Inside of the dependency provider, you can add the plugin to `\Spryker\Client\Kernel\Container`, by using the `set` method.
-To keep the plugins simple, please do not return an array of plugins inside the callback function.
-When you need to register a list of plugins, please create a dedicated method for this purpose, return an array of plugins, and call this method inside the callable function.
+In the dependency provider, you can add plugins to `\Spryker\Client\Kernel\Container` by using the `set` method.
+To keep the plugins simple, do not return arrays of plugins inside the callback function.
+When you need to register a list of plugins, create a dedicated method, return an array of plugins, and call this method inside the callable function.

 ## Example of an evaluator error message